-Mornings: We’ll at least make them get up at a decent hour (especially the teenagers).
+Mornings: We’ll at least make them get up at a decent hour.

 Homework: You might – scratch that – you will hear groans and moans about this one, but I think it’s good to jumpstart their brains if they haven’t been doing much so far.
 With so many apps and online games, it’s easier than ever.
-Rather than Fortnite, they can play an actual learning game.
+Rather than a zombie game, they can play an actual learning game.

 Back-to-school shopping: We’re going to make this fun!
 In our attempt to get the boys excited about the new school year, we’ll get them backpacks and of course some new clothes.
 (They’re boys- they grow like weeds.)

 That’s at least our game plan; we’ll see what the boys say.
 After a brief Google search on the topic, I found that we’re not the only ones with this approach.
 Here’s a link to a WebMD article: http://bit.ly/1jXuQ9t

 And when I think about it more, it’s not just for the kids; it’s going to get me in shape for the season as well.
 After all, even after school starts the kids aren’t on auto-pilot they still need subtle reminders (bullhorns work) to wake up and get going – one is a tween and the other is a teenager.

 Whether you decide to go with the Band-Aid rip or ease your kids back into the groove, it’s just a few weeks away.

 It’s been a summer to remember and I can’t wait to see how the boys grow throughout the coming school year.